aakriti6895/Code-Test/README.md

 3) Img_details: returns a JSON object with details about the image like- image filename, size, dimensions and image title etc.

 Enter one of the above choices and press the Submit button.
 The results will be displayed accordingly.

+NOTE: Please check the comments in the code to understand it further.